MZachmann/QA40xPlot/README.md

 The analyzer contains

-- a spectral plot
+- a spectral sweep
-- an intermodulation distortion plot
+- an intermodulation distortion test
 - a frequency response analyzer
-- a chart of THD vs Frequency
+- a THD vs Frequency sweep
-- a chart of THD vs Amplitude.
+- a THD vs Amplitude sweep
-- an impedance (amplitude and phase) vs frequency sweep
+- an impedance vs frequency sweep with amplitude and phase
-- a bode plot (swept gain and phase)
+- a bode plot sweep (swept gain and phase)

 ## Code
 The code is based on C# and WPF (Windows Presentation Foundation).

+## To Run

+The Release is currently a zipped signed .msi file that just needs to be executed.
+Ignore the security warning.

 Before starting this application, first start the QA40x program.
 Minimize it if you want, but it is used for the REST interface.

-## To Run

-The Release is currently a zipped signed .msi file that just needs to be executed.
-Ignore the unknown provider (me) security warning.

-## Running

-At startup the program looks in your My Documents folder (usually \Users\yourname\Documents) and if it finds a saved configuration file named **QADefault.cfg** then that file is loaded.
+**At startup** the program looks in your My Documents folder (usually \Users\yourname\Documents) and if it finds a saved configuration file named **QADefault.cfg** then that file is loaded.

+## General Info

 The spectral and intermodulation tests include an option for autoranging.
 The THD vs xx plots autorange.